Delaware Water Gap: Mount Tammany Trail

-One of two trails leading up 1,200 vertical feet to the summit of Mt.
-Tammany.
-Once completed, one can see views of Mt.
+One of two trails that climb 1,200 vertical feet to the summit of Mt.
+Tammany, where one can see Mt.
 Minsi in Pennsylvania on the other side of the gap.

 Pahaquarry Trail

-The second trail to the top of Mt.
+The other trail to the top of Mt.
 Tammany.
 The most challenging hike in the park is to combine the Red Dot and Blue Blaze trails into a 3 mi loop.
-Park Services suggest ascending the Red Dot and descending the Blue Blaze, and the Blue trail is less steep.
+Park Services suggest ascending the Red Dot and descending the Blue Blaze, which is less steep.

 Dunnfield Creek Trail

-Dunnfield Creek Trail departs from the Appalachian Trail above the Delaware River, follows the creek for two-thirds of its length with numerous stream crossings.
-The trail then climbs a ravine to rejoin the Appalachian Trail at Sunfish Pond.
+Dunnfield Creek Trail leaves the Appalachian Trail above the Delaware River, follows the creek for two-thirds of its length with numerous stream crossings, then climbs a ravine to rejoin the Appalachian Trail at Sunfish Pond.